-Experts point to geography and rainfall amounts as reasons for the large number of waterfalls in Transylvania County.
+Geography and rainfall are the reasons, experts say, for the large number of waterfalls in Transylvania County.
 Transylvania’s elevation ranges from slightly more than 1,200 feet in the county’s southwest region to more than 6,000 feet on top of Chestnut Bald in the northwest.

-With an average of 80 inches of rain a year, the county also has one of the highest average rainfalls outside of the Pacific Northwest.
-The waterfalls have had their practical uses in the past.
-Gristmills took advantage of waterfalls to produce power, while secluded waterfalls were used for making illegal liquor.
+The county also has one of the highest average rainfalls, besides the Pacific Northwest, with an average of 67 inches a year.
+In the past, the waterfalls have had their practical uses, both legal and illegal.
+Gristmills took advantage of waterfalls to produce power, while secluded waterfalls were a prime ingredient for making illegal liquor.

-A spectacular and accessible waterfall, Looking Glass is about five miles on U.S. 276 from the Brevard entrance to Pisgah National Forest.
-Parking is ample with stairs to an observation deck. moore cove falls The parking area for the falls is one mile above Looking Glass Falls on U.S. 276.
-A 0.7-mile trail leads to the 50-foot-high falls that can be walked behind.
+A spectacular and accessible waterfall, and one of the most popular, is Looking Glass Falls, which is 5 five miles on U.S. 276 from the national forest entrance.
+Parking is ample with stairs to an observation deck.
+About 1 mile from Looking Glass on U.S. 276 is the trailhead to Moore Cove Falls.
+A 0.7-mile trail leads to the 50-foot-high falls.

 Another waterfall called High Falls can be found by going roughly 5 miles on U.S. 276 from the Moore Cove Falls trailhead to Yellow Gap Road, just past the Cradle of Forestry entrance.
 Turn right off Yellow Gap after about 3 miles to a parking area.
 The falls may be reached by a 2-mile hike downstream.
 After returning to U.S. 276 take a right up to the Blue Ridge Parkway.

 At the Parkway, take a left and travel to milepost 418.8 to the popular Graveyard Fields.
 From the trailhead, hikes are available to Upper Falls, Second Falls and Yellowstone Falls.